Diane27/the-wizard/docs/final.md

 <iframe src="https://spark.adobe.com/video/3di9v2kcH6UWh/embed"  width="960" height="540" frameborder="0" allowfullscreen></iframe>

 ## Project Summary:
 The Wizard attempts to control a Malmo agent through Naruto hand signs.
 In Naruto, there are several hand signs (tiger, bird, dog, etc.) that correspond to a certain spell.
 The Wizard will take in live camera input, utilize deep learning to classify that input as one of the 12 different Naruto hand signs, and instruct the agent to execute a corresponding action.
-Our final goal for this project is to build a model that can accurately classify not only static gestures, but continuous hand movements as well.
-However, for this first checkpoint, our model is only equipped to classify static images.
+Initially, this project was built to accurately classify not only static gestures, but continuous hand movements as well.
+However, as time progressed we realized that it would be incredibly difficult to implement this feature within the given time.
+Instead we chose to implement a model that would remove the requirement of a region of interest and instead implemented detection of signals on a hand in picture basis.

 ## Approach:
 Throughout the development of The Wizard, we wanted to create a functional deep learning model with minimal overhead and the ease of simple design.
 We did some research as to how the problem of gesture recognition was tackled in the past, and we found that it boiled down to two steps: image segmentation and image classification.